Connect with us

 Royal Dilemma: King Charles’ Defiance Following Princess Diana’s Death

-Princess Diana and King Charles finalized their divorce in 1996.
+Princess Diana and finalized their divorce in 1996.

-Tragically, just a year later, Princess Diana lost her life in a car accident in Paris in August.
+Tragically, just a year later, lost her life in a car accident in Paris in August.

 The Royal Family observed King Charles III’s reaction during a visit to the Sandringham Flower Show in Sandringham.